csharpfritz/csharp_with_csharpfritz/README.md

-# csharp_with_csharpfritz
+# C# with CShaprFritz

-Show notes, slides, and samples from the CSharp with CSharpFritz show
+Show notes, slides, and samples from the CSharp with CSharpFritz show.
+Jupyter notebooks are available in the [notebooks](notebooks) folder.